rjhancock/solaris-vii-games/rules.markdown

 Any pilot receiving 4 or more hits should roll on the below table using 2d6 + any modifiers.
 Stables may spend multiples of 100,000 C-Bills to get a +1 bonus to their dice roll, up to a bonus of +5.

 A pilot with 4 or 5 hits who fails the target number is crippled – they have lost a limb or sustained a severe injury.
-They must sit out the next two weeks whilst they recover and are fitted with a prosthetic.
+They must sit out the next two weeks whilst they recover and receive treatment.

 A pilot who suffered 6 hits (i.e., ‘killed’) is permanently dead if they roll below their target number, otherwise they should be treated as crippled.